ImageMagick/MagickStudio/README.txt

   for details.

-  MagickStudio can read and write many of the more popular image formats directly from a Web page including JPEG, TIFF, PNM, GIF, and Photo CD.
+  ImageMagick - Online Studio can read and write many of the more popular image formats directly from a Web page including JPEG, TIFF, PNM, GIF, and Photo CD.
 In addition you can interactively resize, rotate, sharpen, color reduce, or add special effects to an image and save your completed work in the same or differing image format.